vipo766/VIPO/README.md

 To install all the required dependencies:

 1. Install MuJoCo engine, which can be downloaded from [here](https://mujoco.org/download).
-2. Install Python packages listed in `requirements.txt` using `pip install -r requirements.txt`.
-You should specify the version of `mujoco-py` in `requirements.txt` depending on the version of MuJoCo engine you have installed.
+2. Install Python packages listed in `requirements.yml` using `conda env create -f requirement.yml`.
+You should specify the version of `mujoco-py` in `requirements.ymal` depending on the version of MuJoCo engine you have installed.
 3. Manually download and install `d4rl` package from [here](https://github.com/rail-berkeley/d4rl).
 4. Manually download and install `neorl` package from [here](https://github.com/polixir/NeoRL).